oneblink/cli/docs/api/hosting-api.md

 ![An image showing a Hosted API's logs screen](../pics/APIHostingLogsShown.png)

 When logs do appear, they are in a box and show the date they occurred up the top.
 There will be a box for each respective day.
 Looking at a row, you can see the time this occurred, the request id, and what occurred at that time.
-The logs will provide information regarding any information you have written to the Console via your code (through methods such as ```Console.log()```, ```Console.error()``` or anything equivalent.)
+The logs will provide information regarding any information you have written to the Console via your code (through methods such as ```console.log()```, ```console.error()``` or anything equivalent.)